 En Ross was appointed on 26 February 2008.
-He is the Chairman of the Risk Management Committee and a member of the Audit Committee and Nominating Committee of the Bank.
+He is the Chairman of the Risk Committee and a member of the Audit Committee and Nominating Committee of the Bank.
+En Ross holds a Banking Diploma (Part 1) from Institute of Bankers, United Kingdom.
 En Ross joined HSBC Bank Malaysia Berhad ("HBMY") in early 1972 and served in various capacities in HBMY ranging from Corporate Banking and Retail Banking to Area and Branch Management.
 He also served as Head of Treasury Malaysia and Head of Group Audit Malaysia between 1987 and 1996.
 During this period he also worked for a year in Hong Kong, London and New York in the areas of Foreign Exchange and Treasury.

-Beginning 2003, he managed HBMS's onshore business franchise in Malaysia as Managing Director and was responsible for the Islamic retail and corporate business emanating from the branch network.
-He retired from active service with the HSBC Group in December 2007.
+Prior to retiring from HBMY on 31 December 2007, he managed HBMS's onshore business franchise in Malaysia as Managing Director and was responsible for the Islamic retail and corporate business emanating from the branch network.
 From January 2008 to December 2008, he served as an Executive Director and Senior Advisor in HSBC Amanah Takaful Malaysia Sdn Bhd.

-En Ross is currently a council member of the Outward Bound Trust of Malaysia and a Director of Kumpulan Perangsang Selangor Berhad.
+En Ross is currently a council member of the Outward Bound Trust of Malaysia and a Director of Kumpulan Perangsang Selangor Berhad (Group).